 Level 1: Public Health and Medical Incidents can be adequately managed with existing resources.
-During Level 1 Incidents, a variety of local response partners may be involved depending on the nature of the incident, including the Health Department, the Office of Emergency Services, the Department of Social Services, the Emergency Medical Services Agency, and other participants in the Public Health and Medical System, including the members of the local Health Care and Safety Coalition.
+During Level 1 Incidents, a variety of local response partners may be involved depending on the nature of the incident, including the Public Health Department, the Office of Emergency Services, the Department of Social Services, the Emergency Medical Services Agency, and other participants in the Public Health and Medical System, including the members of the local Health Care and Safety Coalition.

 Level 2: Public Health and Medical Incident requires health and/or medical resources from other Operational Areas within the Mutual Aid Region (IV) beyond those existing agreements and may include the need for distribution of patients to other Operational Areas.
 The Medical Health Operational Area Coordinator (MHOAC) is to be notified of the event.
 A situation report and coordination of resources in the operational area may be required.